Apha

 All show related forms and applications can be found on the Show Forms page.

-The following show rule changes will be in effect January 1, 2024:
+Show rule changes effective January 1, 2024:

 • Expanded concurrent judging will be permitted per the below revision.
 Rules SC-105.B.1 and 2.